GeoscienceAustralia/dea-knowledge-hub/setup/dea_maps.rst

    :alt: Difference 3

 .. warning::
-   25 August 2021 update: due to a temporary bug, *do not* use the left and right arrows to choose dates until you have first selected a date using the date picker.
+   25 August 2021 update: due to `a temporary bug <https://github.com/TerriaJS/terriajs/issues/5762>`_, *do not* use the left and right arrows to choose dates until you have first selected a date using the date picker:

 .. figure:: /_static/DEA_maps/date_bug.png
    :align: center